3D printing has revolutionized the manufacturing industry, still creating objects can still be slow and difficult.

-Difference between Additive Manufacturing and Conventional Manufacturing
+Additive Manufacturing vs Conventional Manufacturing

 |Additive Manufacturing||Conventional Manufacturing|

-|The most obvious is that it builds objects by adding material, layer by layer.||It generally involves removing material to create the desired shape.|
+|The most obvious is that it builds objects by adding material layer by layer.||It generally involves removing material to create the desired shape.|

 |It can create highly customized products or objects.||It is often more limited in the customization of objects.|

 |The types of equipment can be programmed to create almost any three-dimensional shape imaginable.||It generally relies on pre-existing molds or templates.|